offchan42/machine-learning-curriculum/README.md

 * https://github.com/fmfn/BayesianOptimization A Python implementation of global optimization with gaussian processes.
 * https://github.com/hyperopt/hyperopt
 * https://github.com/msu-coinlab/pymoo Multi-objective Optimization in Python
+* https://github.com/google/vizier Open Source Vizier: Reliable and Flexible Black-Box Optimization.
+OSS Vizier is a Python-based service for black-box optimization and research, based on Google Vizier, one of the first hyperparameter tuning services designed to work at scale.

 ### AutoML